Postdoctoral Policies and Procedures

 If the trainee has completed all requirements toward the advanced degree, but has not received his/her degree, he/she must provide the documents certifying that the thesis has been approved in its final form, including all necessary signatures, and indicate the date that the degree will be conferred.

 In no case will a postdoctoral appointment be made unless the trainee’s thesis has been formally approved by the degree granting institution.
 This same rule applies to trainees receiving a Ph.D. from the University of Notre Dame.

 There may be an occasion in which a future postdoctoral appointee is appointed to another position at the University on an interim basis prior to receiving the Ph.D. or equivalent degree.
 Such an appointment should follow the normal procedures for filling that position.

 The initial postdoctoral appointment is most frequently for 1 year.
 In general, appointment renewals will be for 1 year, with the maximum total term of appointments for Postdoctoral Appointees being 5 years.

 This maximum term includes cumulative postdoctoral research experience.
 Extensions may be granted in extraordinary circumstances (e.g. family leave, illness) if approved by the mentor, Chair, Dean and Dean of the Graduate School.

 If a Postdoctoral Appointee has spent part of the training period at another institution or in another field, then the total time of training should not exceed 6 years, except in extraordinary circumstances.

-Following the five-year training period, a Postdoctoral Appointee must either be moved into a non-training position or terminated.
-In the case of termination, written notice shall have been given at least 90 days before the end of the five-year training period.
+Following the 5-year training period, a Postdoctoral Appointee must either be moved into a non-training position or terminated.
+In the case of termination, written notice shall have been given at least 90 days before the end of the 5-year training period.

 An individual period of appointment may not exceed the period of time for which funding is guaranteed in the appointment letter.